-I teach English at BCC, help edit the journal Supernatural Studies, and co-write theater reviews for the website Culture Catch.
-My research interests include early modern English literature, especially drama; Irish literature (again, particularly drama); video game studies; popular culture studies; monster studies; and theories of space/place.
+I teach English at BCC, help edit the journal Supernatural Studies, and co-write theater reviews for the websites Culture Catch and Thinking Theater NYC.
+My research interests include early modern English literature, especially drama; video game studies; popular culture studies; monster studies; zombie studies; and horror studies.

 “We Are All Made: The Socioeconomics of The Two Noble Kinsmen‘s Anti-Masque Morris Dance.”
 The Oxford Handbook of Shakespeare and Dance, edited by Lynsey McCulloch and Brandon Shaw, Oxford University Press, 2019, pp. 133-152.